StevenDB995/techhub/README.md

 more interactive features are expected to be introduced to the platform, such as comments and likes.

 This is a personal project I started mainly to expand my skill sets and enhance my technical proficiency.
 Therefore, every development aspects are relevant, including UI, app backend, persistent storage, deployment and CI/CD.
-It's a really enjoyable journey, and I look forward to gain more technical insights through this project.
+It's really an enjoyable journey, and I look forward to gaining more technical insights through this project.

 ## Visitor account